SPnl/nl.sp.spodoosync/README.md

 CiviCRM Contact to Odoo Partner synchronisation
 -----------------------------------------------

+CiviCRM Contacts are only synchronized when the field Contact in Odoo is set to yes.

 This module alters the following **contact** parameters to be pushed to Odoo

 - Stores Individuals as a company in Odoo because that is what the SP is using for multiple addresses.